beblife/schema-validation-laravel/README.md

 ## Usage

 ### Validating Requests
-This package provides a macro on the `Illumnite\Http\Request` class that will validate the request.
+This package provides a macro on the `Illumnite\Http\Request::class` that will validate the request's schema.

 ```php
 use Illuminate\Http\Request;